conan-io/conan-io.github.io/_posts/2019-09-02-Deterministic-builds-with-C-C++.markdown

 This problem arises for example in `gcc` when [Link-Time Optimizations](https://gcc.gnu.org/wiki/LinkTimeOptimization) are activated (with the `-flto` flag).
-This options introduces random generated names in the binary files.
+This option introduces randomly generated names in the binary files.
 The only way to avoid this problem is to use `-frandom-seed` flag.
 This option provides a seed that `gcc` uses when it would otherwise use random numbers.
 It is used to generate certain symbol names that have to be different in every compiled file.
 It is also used to place unique stamps in coverage data files and the object